Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 >
 > Let me know your thoughts.

-Be confident without boasting or trying to hold yourself specific metrics (unless you're supremely confident).
+Be confident without boasting or trying to hold yourself to specific metrics (unless you're supremely confident).
 Whatever you assert should be something you've touched on earlier in your discussions, but it's okay to repeat it now as a gentle reminder.
 It reminds them of the carrot and shows that you're still excited to add value.

 This is not appropriate in every negotiation, especially for very junior positions, where it's harder to differentiate yourself.
 But later in your career (or for more specialized/consulting roles) this can be a really valuable nudge.